 The cross-disciplinary lectures and discussions are facilitated by Fordham faculty members and outside professionals in relevant disciplines.
 This six-faculty team taught course includes faculty from the humanities and applied disciplines who are paired to provide both foundational moral theory instruction relevant to their discipline and an ethics application or case.
 Faculty are rotated each year.

 This course is open to all graduate students and to select seniors.
 Enrollment is limited and students who intend to register are encouraged to do so as soon as as Spring 2021 registration opens.
 Students may register using CRN number 21387.

 - a mastery of the reading materials

-- topic-oriented thought papers during the three-day workshop
+- short, topic-oriented reflection papers during the three-day workshop

 - a post-workshop, mentored, interdisciplinary ethics paper, integrating course material and themes